Office of Community Development

-The Ohio Balance of State Homeless Management Information System (HMIS) is a non-duplicative computerized data collection system designed to provide client-level data about homeless persons' interaction with the homeless delivery system including services/assistance provided and housing status.
+The Ohio Balance of State Homeless Management Information System is a non-duplicative computerized data collection system designed to provide client-level data about homeless persons' interaction with the homeless delivery system including services/assistance provided and housing status.
 ODSA grantees serving homeless persons or helping to prevent homelessness accurately track client intake, produce system-wide reports, and better provide homeless persons with needed services.
-The project is funded with a grant from the U.S. Department of Housing and Urban Development (HUD) and Ohio Housing Trust Fund (OHTF) dollars.
+The project is funded with a grant from the U.S. Department of Housing and Urban Development and Ohio Housing Trust Fund dollars.

-The Housing Opportunities for Persons with AIDS (HOPWA) funds organizations to assist with meeting the housing and supportive service needs of low- and moderate-income persons with AIDS or HIV-related diseases.
+The Housing Opportunities for Persons with AIDS funds organizations to assist with meeting the housing and supportive service needs of low- and moderate-income persons with AIDS or HIV-related diseases.
 Nonprofit organizations and units of local government are eligible to apply for HOPWA grant funds.

-The Housing Assistance Grant Program (HAGP) promotes affordable housing opportunities and improves housing conditions through emergency home repair and limited down payment assistance for low- and moderate-income citizens.
-Grant funds are provided through the Ohio Housing Trust Fund (OHTF).
-Eligible applicants include nonprofit organizations, local governments, public housing authorities and consortia of any eligible applicants.
-Housing Development Assistance Program
+The Housing Assistance Grant Program promotes affordable housing opportunities and improves housing conditions through emergency home repair and limited down payment assistance for low- and moderate-income citizens.
+Grant funds are provided through the Ohio Housing Trust Fund.
+Eligible applicants include nonprofit organizations.

 The Supportive Housing Program provides funding for operations (and limited funding for services) in permanent supportive housing and facility-based transitional housing programs for low- and moderate-income citizens.
 Qualified individual nonprofit agencies are eligible to apply for grant funding provided through the Ohio Housing Trust Fund.

-The Emergency Shelter Grant Target of Opportunity provides funding for emergency repairs to address health/safety issues at OCD-funded emergency shelters and, as a lower priority, supportive housing facilities.
+The Emergency Shelter Target of Opportunity provides funding for emergency repairs to address health/safety issues at OCD-funded emergency shelters and, as a lower priority, supportive housing facilities.